dpretet/meduram/doc/rw_collision.md

 # Read and Write Collision Support

-Meduram by providing mutliple read and write ports unlike a dual port RAM has to handle properly the possible collisions occuring during agents requests.
+Meduram by providing mutliple read and write ports unlike a dual port RAM has to handle properly the possible R/W collisions and inform agents.
+Without this information, the implementation of memory synchronization could be very tricky.

-## Write Collision

-When two or more agents access the same memory address at the same time, Meduram will store with the accounter circuit the highest write agent index which participates to the collision event.
-Along this index, it will stores a flag to inform during the completion about the collision event.
-The flag can be asserted during the same clock cycle the data is transmitted, or can be registered to be asserted one cycle later.
-In case AXI4-lite interface is used, the flag will be used to encode in `BRESP` the return code `SLVERR = 0b10`, return along the completion channel one cycle after the write channel handshake.

-## Read collision

-When two or more agents access the same memory address at the same time, Meduram will face two possible scenarios to assert a collision flag:
+When two or more agents access the same memory address at the same time, Meduram will face two possible scenarios to assert the collision flag:

 1. A write collision occured previously on the address, meaning this value should be invalidated for all agents.
 All read completions are driven to the